 Although car-sharing and carpooling practices have decreased during the COVID-19 crisis, road transportation will continue to evolve according to climatic conditions.
 For Dumont, adapting involves rethinking the lanes designated for car traffic and “anticipating how needs will change.”
 As an example, he cites the fact that commuters might prefer to travel by car rather than bicycle in winter.
 “The future rests on road developments that are capable of adapting in real time,” he says.

 This view is shared by Bernard Sala, president of Routes de France and deputy general manager for Responsible Development and Innovation at Colas, a leader in road infrastructure construction.
 “It would be a shame to go through this crisis and not take action, armed with new tools that help integrate environmental and digital factors,” he says.
 “Road design must reflect use.”

-Road design must also adapt to bikes, which have become very popular during the pandemic.
+Road design must also adapt to bikes, which have become increasingly popular during the pandemic.
 The boom can be attributed to several influences.
 For the past few years, cycling has been favored by people who take reducing their carbon footprint to heart.
 Cycling is also endorsed by government initiatives and subsidies that aim to make the practice more widespread throughout France, including the suburbs and even the countryside.